-Try this easy vegan paella recipe for dinner tonight and you’ll be pleasantly surprised about how simple it is to put together.
+Try this easy vegetarian paella recipe for dinner tonight and you’ll be pleasantly surprised about how simple it is to put together.
+Suitable for vegans too.

 I wanted to serve this as a family meal that both the adults and children would enjoy.
 The key to making a vegetable paella that everyone will love is to fill it full of things they already like.
 To this end I have used red peppers, peas and black olives in this easy vegan paella recipe.
 With our picky eater we don’t have much in the way to go on in terms of vegetables that he likes but he did eat all the olives!
 I guess what I’m saying is that you can adjust this recipe to suit you.
 You could swap the butter beans for a meat substitute like Quorn if you prefer, although I do think the butter beans work really well in this dish.